dnb777/google-homepage/README.md

-first try of the google homepage project
+First try of the google homepage project
 Even if it's filled with errors and it's lacking, completing it ment a lot for me.

 To do: